ekincanufuktepe/code-change-sniffer/README.md

 # Code Change Sniffer (CCS)
 This is a study on predicting code changes with Markov Chains for Java projects based on their commits.
+To have a better understanding how Markov Chains is used in CCS, please check the [Running Example Supplementary Material](/docs/Supplementary_Material__Running_Example_of_Code_Change_Sniffer_Method.pdf)

 ![](/figures/junit4_prediction_example.png)